GraeA85/Sprouton-Allotments/readme.md

 * [Google Fonts](https://fonts.google.com/)
 	* Google fonts are used thourhgout the website and are linked to in the page head.
 The fonts used are  *Lobster* and *IBM Plex Sans.*
 * [GitHub](https://github.com/)
-	* GitHub is the hosting site used to store the source code for the Website and [Git Pages](https://pages.github.com/) is used for the deployment of the live site.
+	* GitHub was the hosting site used to store the source code for the Website and [Git Pages](https://pages.github.com/) is used for the deployment of the live site.
 * [Gitpod](https://git-scm.com/)
-	* Git is used to create and edit all code used to build the website and store assets.
+	* Git was used to create and edit all code used to build the website and store assets.
 It also functions as version control software to commit and push code to the GitHub repository where the source code is stored.
 * [TinyJPG](https://tinyjpg.com/)
 	* TinyJPG is used to reduce the file sizes of images before being deployed to reduce storage and bandwith.
 Used on all images in the image gallery.
 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)